jcclarke290/shp_MCMC/README.md

 Project was finalised during the lockdown due to COVID-19 in the UK, as a result some of this work is patchy at best.

+This project was proposed and supervised by Professor A D Kennedy and Dr R Horsley at the University of Edinburgh where the project was completed with many thanks to their knowledge and insight.

 -James C. Clarke

 01/04/2020